PipedreamHQ/docs/docs/connected-accounts/README.md

 ### From an action

-Any pre-built actions that connect to a specific service will ask that you connect your account for that service below the action:
+Pre-built actions that connect to a specific service will require you connect your account for that service below the action:

 <div>
 <img alt="Connect Slack account" width="350" src="./images/slack-connect-account.png">